Wonderful service from start to finish.

 To apply, you will need to complete a number of different documents and there are several payments to be made.
 Medical evidence is also required to demonstrate the capacity test that has been conducted by a medical professional and what has led to the lack of capacity, for example, if the person has been diagnosed with dementia or had a stroke or serious injury.

-Following the submission of these documents, the Court of Protection will usually take between four to six months to approve the application, provided there are no disputes, complications or errors along the way.
-You can find out more about the application process here.
+Following the submission of these documents, the Court of Protection will usually take between four to six months to approve the application, provided there are no disputes, complications or errors along the way during the application process.

 Will I be the only Deputy?